 Thanks to a YouTube channel called “Will it Blend”, millions are familiar with Blendtec’s offering: an ultra powerful blender that will chomp just about anything to shreds, including iPhones and wood planks.
 But few have used one, largely because of their seemingly high price tag that exceeds $300.
 Yes, $300 for a Blender.
-Now, admittedly it’s a far cry from the best budget blender out there but then it is a very durable and versatile blender that will work awesomely at home or in a commercial setting.
+Now, admittedly it’s a far cry from affordable, best blenders out there but then it is a very durable and versatile blender that will work awesomely at home or in a commercial setting.
+Although you may need to learn some common mistakes to avoid while buying a new blender, we have everything for you in detail.

 As mentioned there are 6 preprogrammed buttons.
 These include: Smoothie, Salsa, Ice Cream, Whole Juice, Hot Soup, and Clean.
 They’re fairly straight forward in terms of designation.
 In theory, you could hit anyone of them and the results would be a blended something.
 But each one is designed to address the type of ingredients that are placed into the blender, and thus the Designer 725 varies its speed and frequency to achieve the best mix.
 Now, that in mind, you’ll need to load the Blendtec 725 correctly to maximize your results.
 Blendtec recommends adding liquid, soft ingredients, and then finally hard ones, such as frozen strawberries.
 It’s fairly logical, but to be fair, and based on my experience, you can add the liquid last provided there is some space for it to flow to the bottom.